freedomofpress/securedrop/docs/https_source_interface.rst

 HTTPS on the Source Interface
 ======================================

-The *Source Interface* for SecureDrop is automatically served over as a Tor Hidden Service, requiring a ``*.onion`` URL to access it.
+The SecureDrop *Source Interface* is served over a Tor Hidden Service, requiring a ``*.onion`` URL to access it.
 While Tor Hidden Services provide end-to-end encryption by default, as well as strong anonymity, there are several reasons why you might want to consider deploying an additional layer of encryption and authentication via HTTPS:

-* The cryptographic primitives used by Tor Hidden Services are considered to be outdated, and while there are no known compromises of the security of Tor Hidden Services due to this issue, it may be wise to provide an additional layer of transport encryption using stronger cryptographic primitives, which is most easily achieved by setting up HTTPS on the Source Interface.

-  .. note:: This issue is being addressed by the Tor Project with their Next
-     Generation Onion Services design, but that design is still a work in progress and is not expected to be deployed until December 2017 at the soonest.

 * Extended Validation (EV) certificates, which are currently the only type of certificates that may be issued for ``*.onion`` addresses, are intended to